galle fort

 The beginning of Galle Fort

 The beginning of the fort is attributed to the Portuguese arrival in 1505.
-A fleet of Portuguese fleet led by Lorenzo De Almeida, which was heading to the Maldives, was blown off by heavy wind and accidentally landed in Galle.
-Later in 1587, the thriving trading port of Galle was forcefully taken over by the Portuguese and restricting the access of the Kandyan kings to the maritime region.
+Heavy wind caused a Portuguese fleet under the command of Lorenzo De Almeida to veer off course and unintentionally land in Galle.
+Later in 1587, the thriving trading port of Galle was forcefully taken over by the Portuguese, restricting the access of the Kandyan kings to the maritime region.

 Galle Fort during the Dutch rule